thinkshout/thinkshout/_case_studies/uchi.md

     section-description: |
       The University of Chicago Graham School site was already on Drupal 7 and its web team was very familiar with the Drupal landscape, so transitioning to Drupal 8 appeared to be the natural next step.

       Since content management was a major pain point for the University of Chicago team, we came up with a solution that combined Google Sheets and Drupal Migrate to populate content on their site.
-Maria Fisher explains how we did it in <a href="https://thinkshout.com/blog/2017/01/using-google-docs-and-migrate-to-populate-your-drupal-site-part-1/">this two-part blog series</a>.
+You can learn more about how we did it in <a href="https://thinkshout.com/blog/2017/01/using-google-docs-and-migrate-to-populate-your-drupal-site-part-1/">this two-part blog series</a>.
 Our engineers then trained the University of Chicago web team to use this system, as the system itself was unique to this project.

       Another facet of the Graham School site is its catalogues of curriculum.
 Students can go to the site, browse available courses, and register for them with Destiny One, a lifecycle management tool designed specifically for institutions like the Graham School that serve nontraditional students.